aticbtic/thegardengnome/_posts/2020-12-21-Vertical-Strawberry-Planters.md

 This morning, I bought a couple of four foot pipes from Home Depot.
 I have an idea on what I'd like to create in order to hang planting bags on them.

+Ok, the four foot conduit pipes used for sprinkler system was a bit too flexible.
+I replaced those with 3/4 inch PVC pipes.

+### Items used:
+2x 6 ft PVC 3/4" pipes
+A couple of 3/4" straps
+Screws
+1x Wood (2 x 4)
+1x Wood Post (4 x 4)

 ## Step 1
 ![]({{ site.baseurl }}/assets/img/strawberry_planter/20201224_1.jpg)